lanavia/api-express/README.md

-# CRUD RESTful api using express
+# Developing a RESTful API for CRUD operations with Express.

 The Courses API!
 This API is designed to manage and maintain courses efficiently.